shannaniggans/fancy4n6.github.io/_posts/2022-05-16-ACSC-BSides-IR-Challenge-2021-01-Getting-Started.md

 categories: CTF
 title: ACSC BSides IR Challenge 2021 - 01 - Getting Started
 date: '2022-05-16 +1000'
-last_modified: '2022-05-16 +1000'
+last_modified: '2022-05-18 +1000'
 ---
+This part of the CTF is just about looking at the artefacts and data received, counting out the number of hosts and creating a checksum of a memory image.
+For this section I will use the following tools:
+* FTK Imager
+* PowerShell
+* Volatility

+## 1 - Getting Started

 The Australian Logic and Interstellar Exploration Network (ALIEN) needs your help!
 An unknown cyber actor has blackmailed ALIEN claiming that they will release their research unless they are paid a hefty sum.
 ALIEN believe that the information must have been stolen through a cyber intrusion, and have enlisted your help to work alongside the ACSC to investigate what has happened.

-## 1 - Getting Started
 ### GS-0
 * Press submit on this one to continue.